Understanding Modern Art: From Impressionism to Now

 - Location: Imperial College, South Kensington Campus

-Not only is study of this period in art history extremely rewarding and enjoyable in itself, but you will end the course with a greater understanding of some most significant works of art to be found in museums and galleries across the world today.
+Study of this period in art history is extremely enjoyable and rewarding, but you will end the course with a greater understanding of some most significant works of art to be found in museums and galleries across the world today.
 From discovering how the Impressionists used the latest findings in science to select their colour palette, to how fear of the atomic bomb led to a whole new movement in sculpture, this course will give you a real insight into how modern artists have responded to the modern world, and how that world responded to them.

 This course will comprise 19 evening sessions held in the classroom at Imperial College, South Kensington.
 Students will also have the opportunity to attend one Saturday half-day session at Tate Britain in London, to learn about works of art in front of the real objects.